From Statistics Explained

 Since it was created in 2009, Statistics Explained has integrated the content of several traditional statistical books.
 As an example, Europe in figures - Eurostat yearbook is since 2013 a rollingly updated online-only publication in Statistics Explained.
 Also the content of the annual 'European Business – facts and figures' publication has been converted completely to a set of Statistics Explained articles.

 Although Statistics Explained now offers a much quicker and more efficient way of disseminating statistical content, Eurostat will keep on producing traditional publications in paper and/or PDF format, in the following cases:

 - short publications analysing newest statistical data (series Statistics in focus integrated in Statistics Explained but downloadable as fully layouted PDF);

-- methodological publications for a small expert audience (series Methodologies and Working Papers, PDF only);
+- methodological publications for a small expert audience (series Statistical working papers, PDF only);

-- the Eurostat yearbook and some other flagship publications, for reference and historical reasons;
+- the Eurostat regional yearbook and some other flagship publications, for reference and historical reasons;

 - a number of free-of-charge pocketbooks on main statistical topics, for reference and publicity purposes.